Restoring a Landmark. Rebuilding Community.

 Since purchasing the building, CCAT and our volunteers have:

-✔️ Replaced the roof
+✔️ Replaced the leaking roof to prevent further structural damage

 How You Can Help: